blaire9989/BEMsim3D/tutorial_individual.md

 ##### zvals.txt

 A .txt file that contains height field data that specify the surface heights.
-As mentioned in our paper, each surface is discretized into $N_x \times N_y$ quadrilateral basis elements.
-Height values at the corners of all the basis elements need to be provided, meaning that zvals.txt should contain a matrix with size $(N_x + 1) \times (N_y + 1)$.
+Each surface is assumed to be square and discretized into $N \times N$ quadrilateral basis elements.
+Height values at the corners of all the basis elements need to be provided, meaning that zvals.txt should contain a matrix with size $(N + 1) \times (N + 1)$.
 See Fig. 3 of our paper for an illustration.

 As we will discuss in the command line arguments section, users are also expected to provide the size of the simulated surface, in microns.
 Our code will infer the size of each quadrilateral basis element.
-Importantly, our code assumes that each basis element is squared and that all the basis elements have the same size ($d \mu m \times d \mu m$) when projected onto the $xy$ plane.
-This means that if the specified size of the surface is $X \mu m \times Y \mu m$, and the matrix contained in zvals.txt has size $(N_x + 1) \times (N_y + 1)$, users need to guarantee that $X / N_x = Y / N_y$ (if this is not true, the simulation will automatically change the intended resolution of the height data in the $y$ dimension).
-The basis element size is then given by $d = X / N_x$.
+Importantly, our code assumes that each basis element is square and that all the basis elements have the same size when projected onto the $xy$ plane.
+This means that if the specified size of the surface is $L \mu m \times L \mu m$, and the matrix contained in zvals.txt has size $(N + 1) \times (N + 1)$, then the basis element size is then given by $d = L / N$.
 Please see our examples below for more clarifications.

 ##### wvl.txt